About The DNA Synthesis Call

 Additionally, our value proposition is to enable users to study the function of genes that are otherwise difficult to source from environmental samples, including uncultured microbes and higher plants.
 For consortium-type projects, we can help coordinate the consortiums to publish articles on the highest impact journals.

-All proposals will be reviewed for scientific merit, DOE relevance, proposed usage by the applicant/community, and track record of the applicant.
-Proposers are also encouraged to review Synthetic Biology Internal Review Process guidelines, as insufficient information will delay or potentially defer approval for the proposal.
+Proposals to access these capabilities may be submitted to the JGI at any time in the form of brief white papers.
+Proposals are reviewed twice a year for scientific merit, DOE relevance, proposed usage by the applicant/community, and the applicant’s track record.
+Applicants are encouraged to review Synthetic Biology Internal Review Process guidelines, as insufficient information will delay or potentially defer approval for the proposal.

-For questions about the appropriateness of projects, program specifics or technical guidance, please contact Yasuo Yoshikuni (program head) and Miranda Harmon-Smith (project manager).
+For questions about whether your project is appropriate, or for program specifics or technical guidance, please contact Yasuo Yoshikuni (program head) and Miranda Harmon-Smith (project manager).
 For questions about the application process, please contact Miranda Harmon-Smith.

 - Short size constructs (<1 kb): ~80 calendar days